avo-hq/docs.avohq.io/docs/2.0/custom-tools.md

 # Custom views

-Avo makes it easy to add custom tools and pages to your dashboard.
+You may use custom tools to create custom sections or views to add to your app.

 ## Generate tools